-Join us on Thursday, May 20, as we welcome Marjorie McShane, Associate Professor, Rensselaer Polytechnic Institute Cognitive Science Department, and Co-Director of the Language-Endowed Intelligent Agents (LEIA) Lab for a talk on artificial intelligence and language processing.
+On Thursday, May 20 (1:00-2:00 PM), 2021, we welcomed Marjorie McShane, Associate Professor, Rensselaer Polytechnic Institute Cognitive Science Department, and Co-Director of the Language-Endowed Intelligent Agents (LEIA) Lab for a talk on artificial intelligence and language processing.

 Data Citizens: A Distinguished Lecture Series is an ongoing course of in-depth talks by experts in the field of data science on a wide variety of topics including data visualization, big data, artificial intelligence, and predictive analytics.

 Talk Title: Toward Broad and Deep Language Understanding for Intelligent Systems

 The early vision of AI included the goal of endowing intelligent systems with human-like language processing capabilities.
 This proved harder than expected, leading the vast majority of natural language processing practitioners to pursue less ambitious, shorter-term goals.
 Whereas the utility of human-like language processing is unquestionable, its feasibility is quite justifiably questioned.
 In this talk, Dr. McShane will not only argue that some approximation of human-like language processing is possible, but she will also present a program of R&D that is working on making it a reality.
 This vision and progress to date are described in the book Linguistics for the Age of AI (MIT Press, 2021).

 About Marjorie McShane